 Another catch lies in the fact that the arena portion of the game works on a multiplier system, meaning that, while the more you win, the more points you’ll be getting, but the power level of the opponents you’ll be facing will also be rising proportionally (think “Marvel: Contest of Champions”).
 However, the focus is on a synergy between your team members, and facing someone with a much higher power level is not an issue if you’ve managed to put together a well-balanced team.
 Oh, and one good team will not be enough.
 The arena also forces you to have more than one good team since you have to refresh your characters with health packs between matches.
 There is a specific challenge that happens twice a week when you can stack up on arena health packs as well as daily objectives which net you a couple of them.
 Without packs, characters recover every 3 hours after matches, so having more than one great team is essential if you don’t want to wait or shell out hard currency to get your team back in the game right away.

 Speaking of team building, this being a free to play game, after all, this can be done the easy way (shelling out some hard cash and buying the character packs) or the cheapskate’s way – by fluffing missions and progressing through the game.
 Those of us who are a bit on the stingy side will have to grind, but it’s not too bad.
 In fact, I’d say that the heroes are easily farmable, provided that you devote enough time to playing the game.
-(All of the completed campaign mission can be replayed for resources and character shards with the help of the auto win system, at least if you have sufficient energy).
+(All of the completed campaign mission can be replayed for resources and character shards with the help of the auto-win system, at least if you have sufficient energy).

 This game has the baddies from Hydra and the Hand pitted against Earth Mightiest Heroes, and yet, it feels perfectly balanced.
 All of the pretty visuals and challenging game modes would be useless without this major detail.
 It feels like a well-assembled team of yours can beat any other time it faces against, and, to make matters even better, it’s actually the truth.

 This is a game meant to be played every day in short intervals, but a game that will reward you for getting back to it regularly.
-As an added bonus, there are special limited time events that allow players to accumulate character shards (each level in the event can be played only once), usually centered around a specific trait or a Marvel movie that hits the theatres around that time.
+As an added bonus, there are special limited-time events that allow players to accumulate character shards (each level in the event can be played only once), usually centered around a specific trait or a Marvel movie that hits the theatres around that time.
 Updates also bring new characters that can be obtained the regular way (there are more than twenty upcoming characters already confirmed), and new arenas and surroundings.
-The most important is the fact that the character’s abilities, as well as those of your in-game enemies, are constantly being recalibrated to give you a well-balanced playing experience.
+The most important is the fact that the character’s abilities, as well as those of your in-game enemies, are constantly being recalibrated to give you well-balanced playing experience.

 It is clear that FoxNet games know what they are doing: there is no brand name that can guarantee a game’s longevity.
 Instead, the players need a game that will reward their skills and patience, a game that will make players want to get back into it and explore everything it has to offer, and that is exactly what “Marvel Strike Force” is – a highly rewarding pleasurable experience that just so happens to have a great number of Marvel heroes and villains in it.
-Plus, like I’ve mentioned before, it looks, feels and plays great.
+Plus, as I’ve mentioned before, it looks, feels and plays great.
 It is clear that “Marvel Strike Force” is here to stay.